 - End stigma about hepatitis C and people living with hepatitis C.

 - Maximize the health and wellness of people who use drugs by treating them with respect, ensuring access to appropriate services, and empowering them to reduce harm and make choices to improve their health.

 - Continue to invest in populations that have frequently been characterized as "difficult to engage," as we realize that these groups often have the greatest unmet need for services and support.

-End Hep C SF is guided by a Steering Committee and four topic-specific work groups that recommend action steps to the Steering Committee.
+End Hep C SF is guided by a Coordinating Committee and four topic-specific work groups that recommend action steps to the Coordinating Committee.
 The Work Groups are comprised of individuals affected by HCV, healthcare and social service providers, community advocates, health department representatives, and other stakeholders.

 Work groups are open to the public.
 We welcome anyone with lived experience with hepatitis C, people who work on hepatitis C related issues professionally, and anyone who wants to learn more about hepatitis C. To learn more about the initiative or to get involved email Katie Burk.
 You can also download our Vision Statement and Sign-On Sheet.

 The Research and Surveillance work group is comprised of researchers and epidemiologists who work on studies and surveillance related to hepatitis C. This group is broaching the question of how to best combine resources and information to understand the hepatitis C burden in San Francisco and to measure the progress we make towards eliminating hepatitis C.